Empower Your Practice

 The Reason for Referral

 A powerful opening sentence is your single best tool.
-Don't bury the lead—state the clinical question you need answered right at the top.
+Don't bury the lead.
+State the clinical question you need answered right at the top.
 For example: "Thank you for seeing this 65-year-old gentleman for an assessment of new-onset atrial fibrillation and consideration for anticoagulation."

 This kind of opening sets the stage for everything that follows.
 It provides instant context and focuses the reader's attention on the primary clinical problem.
 Vague statements like "for your opinion" are unhelpful and should be avoided.
 Be specific about the action or advice you're seeking.
+Starting with generic phrases like "Thank you for seeing this patient" wastes prime real estate.
+Get straight to the clinical problem by combining the patient's key demographic, the primary issue, and the specific question you need answering in a single direct sentence.

 The Clinical Narrative